 Learn more about using the WordPress Theme Customizer in this training module:

 Note: Because WordPress keeps your site’s content separate from your web design (web design is controlled by your active WordPress theme), the information entered for your Site Title and Tagline will remain the same regardless of the themes used in your site.
-WordPress themes and WordPress plugins, however, can affect how titles and taglines appear on your site.
+WordPress themes and WordPress plugins, however, can affect how titles and taglines display on your site.

 Congratulations!
 Now you know how to configure your WordPress General Settings.